LuxembourgOfficial Name: Grand Duchy of Luxembourg

 Call the police at 113 if you are involved in a car accident involving an injury or dispute.
 The police will make an official assessment of the accident's circumstances that can subsequently be used if further legal action becomes necessary.

-Driving while intoxicated may result in penalties including imprisonment from eight days up to two years, plus a fine of 251 to 5,000 Euros (approximately 275 USD to 5,500 USD).
+The maximum allowable blood-alcohol content in Luxembourg is 0.05 percent.
+Driving while intoxicated may result in penalties including imprisonment from eight days up to three years, plus a fine of 145 to 10,000 Euros (approximately 156 USD to 10,732 USD) and demerit points on a driving license.

 Other common traffic violations that may result in penalties are: